John Sarbanes: Environmental education

-Sarbanes has introduced H.R.
-2054, the No Child Left Inside Act (NCLI), which seeks to both improve education in the nation's public schools and protect the environment by "creating a new environmental education grant program, providing teacher training for environmental education, and including environmental education as an authorized activity under the Fund for the Improvement of Education."
-NCLI also requires states that participate in the environmental education grant programs to develop a plan to ensure that high school graduates are environmentally literate.
-This legislation is supported by a "coalition of over 1200 local, regional, and national organizations representing millions of concerned citizens who are anxious to see a new commitment to environmental education."
+In 2009, Sarbanes introduced the No Child Left Inside Act (NCLI), which sought to both improve education in the nation's public schools and protect the environment by "creating a new environmental education grant program, providing teacher training for environmental education, and including environmental education as an authorized activity under the Fund for the Improvement of Education."
+The NCLI Act would also have required states that participated in the environmental education grant programs to develop a plan to ensure that high school graduates were environmentally literate.
+This legislation was supported by a "coalition of over 1200 local, regional, and national organizations representing millions of concerned citizens who are anxious to see a new commitment to environmental education."

 Government reforms

-Following their victory in the 2018 midterm elections, House Democrats unveiled their first bill for the 116th Congress.
-This bill, the For the People Act, was primarily authored by Sarbanes.
+Following their victory in the 2018 midterm elections, House Democrats unveiled their first bill for the 116th Congress, the For the People Act, which had been primarily authored by Sarbanes.
 It passed the House in 2019, but died in the Republican-controlled Senate.
 The bill was introduced again in the 117th Congress and passed the House.

-The bill was a package of Democratic electoral goals.
-It would enable small-dollar public funding of congressional elections, establish automatic national voter registration, expand early and online voter registration, and provide greater federal support for state voting systems.
-The bill bans members of Congress from serving on corporate boards, and requires political advocacy groups to disclose donors.
-It also requires presidents to disclose their tax returns, and the establishment of a Supreme Court ethics code.
-It includes a provision to decrease gerrymandering by creating independent commissions.
-At the time, Sarbane's district was considered one of the worst gerrymanders in the United States.
+The bill was a package of Democratic electoral goals which would have enabled small-dollar public funding of congressional elections, established automatic national voter registration, expanded early and online voter registration, and provided greater federal support for state voting systems.
+The bill would also have banned members of Congress from serving on corporate boards, required political advocacy groups to disclose donors, required presidents to disclose their tax returns, and required the establishment of a Supreme Court ethics code.
+It also included a provision to decrease gerrymandering by creating independent commissions.
+At the time, Sarbanes' district was considered one of the worst gerrymanders in the United States.